 Method 1 – Post component health status

 Method 2 – Post component status with an inline detail string for information.
-Acceptable formats – json, XML

-Method 3 – Post component status with an attached file for information.
-Acceptable formats – json, XML, csv, pipe delimited
+Acceptable formats – json, Method 3 – Post component status with an attached file for information.
+Acceptable formats – json,

-Monitoring Files in shared area
+Monitoring Files in shared area (future version)

 Method 1 – Create file for component status

 Method 2 – Create file with component status along with information data to show when a component is clicked.
-Acceptable formats – csv, json, XML,pipe delimited
+Acceptable formats –, json,

 -Static information data will be used to show information when a component is selected -